Thailand 14-Day Itinerary

 • 19:00 — Dinner at Dash!
 Restaurant and Bar

-Transport: Taxi or rental car to Doi Suthep and Baan Tawai, plus walking in Chiang Mai Old City.
+Transport: Taxi or arranged minibus (Songthaew) to Doi Suthep and Baan Tawai, plus walking in Chiang Mai Old City.

 Day 6: Chiang Rai day trip from Chiang Mai